instruct-br-archive/puppet-stdlib-reducer/README.reduced.md

 The resulting module supports Puppet 5.5 or newer.

+For more information on what is being removed check https://github.com/instruct-br/puppet-stdlib-reducer

 ## TODO

 Some deprecated functions are used by unit tests and are still present: